Kimescha/zk-DMARC/README.md

 Step 1: Prepare the Input.
 Place a raw email file (downloaded as "Original Source" from a provider like Gmail) into the root directory and name it test_email.eml.
 Ensure the email contains a valid DKIM-Signature header.

-Step 2: Run the Rust ParserThe parser extracts the necessary cryptographic witnesses and prepares the Prover.toml for the Noir circuit.
+Step 2: Run the Rust Parser.
+The parser extracts the necessary cryptographic witnesses and prepares the Prover.toml for the Noir circuit.
 ```
 cd parser
 cargo run